lcahlander/codelist-compare/README.md

 # codelist-compare
 This tool creates a comparison spreadsheet comparing two or more versions of a code list.

+# Command Line

+    java -cp saxon.jar net.sf.saxon.Query -q:compare.xqy -s:test.xml -o:test-compare.xml code-title=*title* order-type=(alpha|numeric-alpha)

+# Saxonica Requirements

+Since this code uses XQuery version 3.0 and higher order functions, this requires a licensed copy of Saxon PE to run.
+There are other implementations of XQuery 3.0, so make your

 # Example

 The following is an example with four different versions of a code list.